Consumption-Based Services at International Airport

 They needed the ability to aggregate all consumption events for every aircraft from every airline—capturing everything aircraft consume from the moment the plane lands until it departs.
 And, they needed the ability to integrate all of these events into a single session, bound to a specific airline and aircraft, which could map to one billable invoice with total accuracy and transparency.

 including parking hours, catering, cleaning, and more.
-The system combines all of these consumption events into a single record for the airport to settle with the airliner, as well as any partner companies that provided services.
+The Usage Data Platform combines all of these consumption events into a single record for the airport to settle with the airliner, as well as any partner companies that provided services.
 The airport also implemented an advanced error-handling framework to re-process high-value, incomplete transactions, which would otherwise translate to lost revenues.

 With the more advanced, fine-grained session-handling processes in place, the airport can now run its business much more effectively.
 They can transparently provide granular pay-per-use products and services, increasing revenues while giving their airline customers a wider range of options.
 At the same time, by fully automating consumption-to-cash business processes, the airport dramatically